Stability of slow Hamiltonian dynamics from Lieb-Robinson bounds: Our results on the stability of the slow Hamiltonian dynamics

 Our theorem \ref{0} can be generalized, with slightly more restrictive assumptions, to systems in dimensions larger than one, we give a sketch of such generalization after the end of the proof of \ref{0}.
 A hint towards the existence of an MBL phase in dimensions larger than one comes by the experiments \cite{Bordia_2017,Choi_2016} and theoretical work like \cite{Wahl_2019}.
 If such a phase would be characterized by a L-R bound like in \eqref{LR_bound_MBL} then our theorem \ref{0} implies the stability of its dynamics.

 We now proceed to state our main result, theorem \ref{0}.
-Next we will provide several comments and consider special cases that illustrates the meaning of it.
+Next we will provide several comments and consider special cases that illustrate the meaning of it.
 We will also present the dual picture for the description of the dynamics that arises from theorem \ref{0}, as mentioned above.
-The essence of theorem \ref{0} is that for slow dynamics of the MBL-type, like in equation \eqref{LR_bound_MBL}, any local perturbation that leaves free a significant part of the region in between $ A $ and $ B $, see figure \ref{in_out}, and other than that is arbitrary, leaves invariant the slow dynamics of the system in between $ A $ and $ B $, as quantified by the following Lieb-Robinson bounds \eqref{bound_full_t}, \eqref{bound_comm_far} and \eqref{bound_single}.
-The proof of theorem \ref{0} will be given at the end of the paper.
+The essence of theorem \ref{0} is that for slow dynamics of the MBL-type, like in equation \eqref{LR_bound_MBL}, any local perturbation that leaves free a significant part of the interval in between $ A $ and $ B $, see figure \ref{in_out}, and other than that is arbitrary, even with exponentially large norm like in lemma \ref{1}, leaves invariant the slow dynamics of the system in between $ A $ and $ B $, as quantified by the following Lieb-Robinson bounds \eqref{bound_full_t}, \eqref{bound_comm_far} and \eqref{bound_single}.
+The proof of theorem \ref{0} isspreads into the system giving rise to the followingspreads into the system giving rise to the followingspreads into the system giving rise to the following given at the end of the paper.

 In the following, with abuse of notation, we will denote $ \dist(A,B) $ the distance among the supports of the two operators, namely $ \dist(\textrm{supp}(A),\textrm{supp}(B)) $.
 We explicitly formulate theorem \ref{0} for Hamiltonians that depend on disorder, $ \omega $, or more in general that depend on a parameter.
 Our result applies also in the deterministic case.